Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Property: interpreter (https://w3id.org/ldac/terms#interpreter)

-The participant translates in real-time or explains the discourse recorded in the resource.
+The contributor renders the discourse recorded in the resource into another language in real time, or the contributor explains the discourse recorded in the resource.

 ### Values expected to be one of these types: